 Sunday is a perfect day to explore San Francisco.
-Every week, you will find fun things to do including free walking tours, farmer's markets and the relaxing Champagne Cruise.
+Every Sunday in San Francisco, you will find fun things to do, including free walking tours, farmer's markets, and the relaxing Champagne Cruise.

 It starts at 8pm and usually lasts a couple of hours.
-It's an 18 and older show with a two drink minimum.
+It's an 18 and older show with a two-drink minimum.

 Another fun activity for Sunday in San Francisco is to take a free walking tour given by the SF Public Library.
-Every Sunday, you can stroll along the Golden Gate Bridge, learn more about the history of the Haight Asbury district and uncover facts about the colorful Castro.
+Every Sunday, you can stroll along the Golden Gate Bridge, learn more about the history of the Haight Asbury district, and uncover facts about the colorful Castro.

 All tours are free, although they do request a small donation at the end to help keep the program running.

 You do not need to register in advance; show up 5 to 10 minutes before the tour begins at the designated meeting area and sign in with the guide.
 Click here for more details.

 From March to October, you can enjoy car-free streets during SF's annual Sunday Streets events.
 Each month, a select district hosts a one-day festival with live entertainment, healthy living activities, and plenty of room to run, walk, bike, or skip to your heart's desire.

 If you love live music, then you are in luck!
 Every Sunday night, you will find at least four of five live shows in San Francisco.